Hawkeye3D/tableauRepo/README.md

 4-In Tableau, I clicked 'Extract' and then opened the master file.
 About an hour later, Tableau had processed all the the data into a Hyper file, and I was ready to play with Tableau, creating worksheets, dashboards and storybooks.

-Upon trying to make the 84 million lines associated with all the NYC Rider DB available on the Tableau Public I was informed that I was limited to 15 million lines, so the Public display of feasible.
+Upon trying to make the 84 million lines associated with all the NYC Rider DB available on the Tableau Public I was informed that I was limited to 15 million lines, so the Public display of all the data is not feasible with Tableau Public.